digitalnames/reseller/README.md

 ## Installation

-The complete contents of the Digital Names Reseller Website is contained within a zipped folder named "dn-reseller.zip".The process for installing the website is as follows:
+The complete contents of the Digital Names Reseller Website is contained within a zipped folder named "dn-reseller.zip".
+The process for installing the website is as follows: